open-io/oio-sds/README.md

 Still required but the next thrid-party dependencies to leave:
 * neon, neon-devel : to be replaced by curl.
 * libevent-devel : used to pipe HTTP replies (GET) into HTTP requests (PUT).
 Definitely to be replaced by curl

+In addition, a few python modules are required at runtime:
+* python-redis
+* python-flask
+* python-gunicorn
+* python-zmq
+* python-eventlet
+* python-requests

+The account service will require an up and running backend:
+* redis

+## Build

 ### Configuration